As you can see by the dates, this blog was written in summer

 I only made two bad turns going through Calgary.
 We made a stop

-A light drizzle keeps falling until we are out of Calgary and then it
+A light drizzle keeps falling until we are out of Calgary, then it

 stops.
 We can see the Rockies looking ahead.